 Justification must be provided for over the max rates for lodging, and require the supervisor and account manager approval.

-When personal vehicles are used for travel in lieu of a common carrier, the traveler must provide a justification along with supervisor and account manager approval for selection of method of travel.
+When personal vehicles are used for travel in lieu of a common carrier, the traveler must provide a justification along with supervisor and account manager approval for selection of method of travel, and reasonableness of cost.

 Justification for additional expenses related to airline travel such as excess baggage fees, and airline change fees will be required for reimbursement.